Fabio-A-Sa/Privago/milestone_1_report.md

 First, hotels with fewer reviews, falling below the established minimum threshold (first quartile), were addressed, and they were subsequently removed from the dataset.
 This step was crucial in ensuring that the dataset focused exclusively on hotels with a substantial volume of reviews, thus providing more meaningful insights.

-Subsequently, hotels with an excessive number of reviews were taken into account.
+Subsequently, hotels with an excessive number of reviews were taken into account, due to the imbalance of the number of reviews per hotel and the excessive information that could be explained with just a sample.
 To handle this situation, a strategy was implemented, allowing the selection and retention of reviews while preserving the proportion of reviews per rating category for each specific hotel, i.e., its global rate.
 This approach guaranteed a balance between the "average_rate" and the rate of the selected reviews.

 The final step in the data preparation phase involved organizing the data into the ``desired JSON file format``, which was designed based on our UML diagram [Figure 4] and with a focus on the primary objective of the search tool.
 This format consisted of a collection of JSON objects, each representing a "Hotel" entity.
 Within each "Hotel" object, were included not only its associated attributes (name, location, average_rate) but also the related reviews, presented as JSON objects themselves.
 Each review has a corresponding text, rate and submission date.